 2. Square Panda

-Square Panda is a tech device that you can purchase from Amazon.
+Square Panda is a tech device that is normally sold on Amazon.
 Each device allows three users unless you purchase the classroom subscription.
 The app downloads are all free.
 I keep Square Pandas out all year for my students to work on during reading centers.
 It is sometimes a favorite choice on Fun Friday as well.
-With Square Panda, your students can work on letters, sounds, building words, reading words, rhymes and more!
+With Square Panda, your students can work on letters, sounds, building words, reading words, rhymes, and more!
 It is very interactive with the letters and extremely engaging.

 3. See it Write it PowerPoints